Skip Navigation

 The primary use of the buildpack is to allow for transaction pooling of PostgreSQL database connections among multiple workers in a dyno.
 For example, 10 unicorn workers would be able to share a single database connection, avoiding connection limits and Out Of Memory errors on the Postgres server.

-The buildpack’s source code can be found on Github.
+The buildpack’s source code can be found on GitHub.

-Why Should I Use Transaction Pooling?
+Why Should I Use Connection Pooling?

 You have many workers per dyno that hold open idle connections and you’re concerned about Postgres reaching connection limits.